TykTechnologies/tykctl/README.md

 We decided to start with Tyk cloud, as such this is the only service tykctl supports at the moment.

 The CLI is grouped into services.
-For example to use the tyk cloud options you should prefix all your subcommands with: tykctl cloud <subcommand and arguments go here>
+For example to use the tyk cloud service options you should prefix all your subcommands with: tykctl cloud <subcommand and arguments go here>

 ### Installation
-  #### From Homebrew (macOS)
+  #### From Homebrew (recommended for macOS )
 - This is a private repo hence you will need to set HOMEBREW_GITHUB_API_TOKEN environment variable with a GitHub access token before running brew install.
   ```shell
   export HOMEBREW_GITHUB_API_TOKEN=<Github access token here>